Protecting Bees for the Good of Agriculture

 Honeybees in fact are flourishing.
 “There are more honeybees on the planet than there have ever been in human history,” said Scott Hoffman Black, executive director of the Xerxes Society for Invertebrate Conservation, a nonprofit group based in Oregon.

-Il y a trois ans, a report from the Royal Botanic Gardens in London issued a warning: “Beekeeping to save bees could actually be having the opposite effect.”
-It prompted the New Yorker to ask a surprising question last month in a gros titre: “Is Beekeeping Wrong?”
+Three years ago, a report from the Royal Botanic Gardens in London issued a warning: “Beekeeping to save bees could actually be having the opposite effect.”
+It prompted the New Yorker to ask a surprising question last month in a headline: “Is Beekeeping Wrong?”

 I hope they thrive—but I also hope they stay away from my farm.